Panasonic GH1 vs Sony RX10 IV

 |14.||Panasonic G1||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the GH1 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the GH1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GH1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH1 was succeeded by the Panasonic GH2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH1 Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the GH1 and RX10 IV can be found, respectively, in the Panasonic GH1 Manual (free pdf) or the online Sony RX10 IV Manual.